About the Author

 Photo of Karen wearing a Better Allies vest on the Golden Gate Bridge

-Karen Catlin is an acclaimed author and speaker on inclusive workplaces.
-After spending 25 years building software products and serving as a vice president of engineering at Macromedia and Adobe, she witnessed a sharp decline in the number of women working in tech.
-Frustrated but galvanized, she knew it was time to switch gears.
+Previously, Karen spent 25 years building software products and serving as a vice president of engineering at Adobe.
+During that time, she witnessed a sharp decline in the number of women working in tech.
+Frustrated but galvanized, she knew it was time to switch gears and focus on creating better workplaces where everyone could do their best work and thrive.

-A self-professed public speaking geek, Karen is a highly sought-after, engaging presenter who has delivered talks at hundreds conferences and corporate events.
-She speaks on a variety of topics including Better Allies and women in leadership.
+A self-professed public speaking geek, Karen is a highly sought-after and engaging presenter who has delivered talks at hundreds of conferences and corporate events.
 Her TEDx talk, Women in Tech: The Missing Force, explores the decline in gender diversity in tech, why it’s a problem, and what can be done about it.

 For speaking engagements and all other inquiries, contact us at info@betterallies.com.